shravniks/Roberta_Transformer_Sentiment_Analysis_Spotify/README.md

-# 🎧 Spotify Reviews Sentiment Analysis using NLP
+# 🎧 Spotify Reviews Sentiment Analysis using Transformers

 This project explores sentiment analysis on Spotify user reviews using Natural Language Processing (NLP).
 The primary goal was to compare traditional lexicon-based methods with modern transformer-based approaches.